 Mira Woodworth is an award-winning glass artist whose work has been featured in juried shows and invitationals.
 Her innovative designs have been published in Art Jewelry Magazine, “Sculpture and Design With Recycled Glass” by Cindy Coldiron, and “Cast” by Jen Townsend and Rene Zettle-Sterling.
 Mira’s installations can be found in public spaces such as the Milford Regional Medical Center, the Pechanga Casino and Resort, The Ritz Carlton, and the China World Trade Center.

 I call myself a glass artist; but, as you can see, I’m not made of glass (although, sometimes it feels like it.)
 I became a self-taught glass artist while pursuing a career as a civil litigation paralegal.
 At first, glass was an escape.
 But eventually, I had made enough connections to pursue it full time and made the jump.

 I am in love with the idea of reclaiming the unwanted and refinishing it into gallery-ready works of art.
 To me, this speaks to a basic truth of the inherent (and sometimes secret) beauty in everything.
-There are many “reclaimed” goods on the market, which is great for the environment.
-But, I believe the object comes first.
+There are many “reclaimed” goods on the market, which are great for the environment.
+But, I believe the beauty and design of the object come first.

 I do not consider myself a “glass purist.”
-Specifically, it is not important to me that my work be made entirely of glass.
+Specifically, it is not important to me that my work is made entirely of glass, nor that it adheres to any particular technique.
 For me, it is most important that each piece reach its full potential.
 To that end, I utilize multiple mixed media techniques to realize my glass vision.